PatrykErNowak/Frontend-Mentor-Challanges/Junior/testimonials-grid-section/README-template.md

-# Frontend Mentor - Fylo data storage component solution
+# Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents